Long captures Super Stock 50-lapper

-Scott Long dedicated Saturday night’s racing to Dave Urwin, who passed away earlier this year.
+Scott Long dedicated his racing on Saturday, July 16 Dave Urwin, who passed away earlier this year.
 Long went out and dominated the Super Stock 50-lap main event in capturing four of five races/events on Saturday for his good friend Urwin.

 Besides Long’s stellar racing, Dalton Gass had a perfect night capturing all three races in the competitive Minion division.